Kyblue11/Elden-Thing/README.md

 https://youtu.be/5d4Yph95ipw

 ## New Elden Thing Mob - **TimeKeeper**
-In this feature, we introduce a Day/Night Cycle System into the game.
+As a spin-off to our very own "elden-ring", we introduce a Day/Night Cycle System into the game.
 The system divides the day into two phases: daytime and nighttime.
 Enemies deal more damage at night, dealing increased damage.
 The cycle of day and night is each split into 12 ticks, with each tick representing 1 hour.
 The game starts with daytime, and the cycle will continue to alternate between day and night every 12 ticks.
 At